Jayakumarrct/Testing-LaTex/README.md

 latexmk -pdf -interaction=nonstopmode -shell-escape main.tex
 ```

+## Proof Style
+Proofs use the standard `amsthm` `proof` environment with no color boxes.
+Arguments are short and written in simple English.
+When the last line is a displayed formula, `\qedhere` is used to place the QED symbol.
+Sections 1--2 now follow this style.

 ## Worked Examples
 Example files live under `examples/section-*-examples.tex`.
 Add more by following the same format and labeling examples as `ex:sec<i>-<k>`.
 Compile the notes with:
 ```bash